kumpan/unikorn/content/startpage/2020-05-20-startpage.md

     - tab_title: Strategy
       heading: Unikorn Strategy
       text: How to walk the walk and talk the talk is all about knowing who you are and where you are heading.
 You need a map to success.
-We call it Digital Strategies.
+We are talking about Digital Strategies.
       buttontext: Read more about digital strategies
-      buttontext_mobile: Read more
+      buttontext_mobile: Digital Strategies
       buttonlink: /digital-strategies
 blog_section:
   pre_heading: Blog